abhijeetbehera97/Carla-Tractor-Semitrailer/README.md

 4. **NO CHANGE: Install Unreal Engine following the Build Instructions**

-5. **NO CHANGE: Get the latest assets using the script given in Build Instructions**
+5. **NO CHANGE: Clone the CARLA repository (if you don't have a precompiled version) and get the latest assets using the update script as given in Build Instructions**

 6. **Set Unreal Path**